LazyClutch/gulp-ufa/README.md

 Command format: `gulp-ufa $app $task --$env --dir $dir`

 ```
-gulp-ufa app-site// run "default" task for app-site in production and dir is 'public/dist/'
+// run "default" task for app-site in production and dir is 'public/dist/'
+gulp-ufa app-site

-gulp-ufa app-web -p --dir public/dist // run "default" task for app-web in production and dir is 'public/dist/'
+// run "default" task for app-web in production and dir is 'public/dist/'
-gulp-ufa app-boss scripts -p --dir public/dist // run "scripts" task for app-boss in production and dir is 'public/dist/'
+gulp-ufa app-web -p --dir public/dist

+// run "scripts" task for app-boss in production and dir is 'public/dist/'
+gulp-ufa app-boss scripts -p --dir public/dist
 ```

 ## Create New Task